Yosi Piamenta: Musical career

 In 1974, Piamenta formed a band with his brother Avi, a flutist.
 By 1976, the brothers had been discovered by Getz, who invited them to record with him in New York.
 Piamenta was 26 years old when he arrived in New York and embarked on a tour with Getz throughout the United States.
 After the tour, the Piamentas joined Getz on tour in Israel.
 After recording an album with Getz, Piamenta became a baal teshuva (observant Orthodox Jew).

 Piamenta's fan base was bifurcated.
 A majority appreciated him as an iconic Jewish musician and attended his live performances at religious events and Jewish concerts and weddings.
 Piamenta also attracted a fan base that particularly enjoyed his interpretations of rock and blues, and his lengthy guitar solos that he usually played only at smaller concerts held in bars and clubs.

-In addition to his live performances, Piamenta released a series of studio albums that can be found in Jewish home in the US and Israel.
+In addition to his live performances, Piamenta released a series of studio albums that can be found in Jewish homes in the US and Israel.
 The Piamenta Band was one of the most-requested groups of musicians for Jewish weddings for many years.
 Most of Piamenta's concerts and albums were performed or recorded in conjunction with his brother, Avi.